IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 .. _privateurl:

-Private URL For Draft Dataset Review
+Private URL for Reviewing an Unpublished Dataset
 ==================================================

 To share an unpublished dataset using Private URL
 ----------------------------------------------------------------------

 Creating a Private URL for your dataset allows you to share your dataset (for viewing and downloading of files) before it is published to a wide group of individuals who may not have a user account on Dataverse.
+Anyone you send the Private URL to will not have to log into Dataverse to view the dataset.

    1. Go to your unpublished dataset
    2. Select the “Edit” button